sdiehl28/baseball-analytics/README.md

 Retrosheet has play-by-play data for every MLB game since 1974.
 Data is available since 1918 with older years having somewhat more missing data.
 Open source parsers from Dr. T. L. Turocy will be used to parse and summarize the play-by-play data.

 The **cwdaily** parser will generate a csv file with records **per player per game**.
 If data is collected since 1955, this will produce over 3 million records with over 150 attributes.
-There are over 150 attributes because all attributes for all roles a player may have (batter, pitcher, and all 9 fielding positions) are include in each record.
-As players do not take on all roles in all games, almost all attribute values are zero.
-The output from cwdaily will be restructured into **batting per player per game**, **pitching per player per game** and **fielding per player per game**.
+These attributes include all attributes for all roles a player may have, including batter, pitcher, and all 9 fielding positions.
+As players do not take on all roles in each game, almost all attribute values are zero.
+The output from cwdaily will be restructured into **batting per player per game**, **pitching per player per game** and **fielding per player per game** with a record only created if there are relevant attributes for that player and game.
 This is very similar to how Lahman structures its data.

 The **cwgame** parser will generate a csv file that contains statistics for both teams per game and as well as game specific information such as attendance.
 This output will be restructured into attributes **per team per game** and **per game**.